-Avatar V AI digital twin avatar generator | HeyGen
+Avatar V AI digital twin Avatar generator | HeyGen

 Three stages of training

-The model first learns to copy facial appearance accurately within the same scene, building a strong foundation for identity preservation before any cross-scene complexity is introduced.

-The model is then trained to bridge the domain gap between a reference video and a target scene with a different background, lighting, and pose distribution, enabling reliable cross-scene adaptation.

-In the final stage, task-specific reinforcement learning with human-centric reward signals maximises identity similarity, ensuring the generated avatar is as close to the real person as possible.
+In the final stage, task-specific reinforcement learning with human-centred reward signals maximizes identity similarity, ensuring the generated avatar is as close to the real person as possible.

 A meaningful step forward